xbeat/Machine-Learning/README.md

 Natural Language Processing (NLP) is a field of artificial intelligence that focuses on the interaction between computers and human language.
 Short text analysis is a crucial subset of NLP, dealing with brief pieces of text such as tweets, product reviews, or chat messages.
 This slideshow will explore various machine learning techniques for analyzing short texts using Python.

+## Top Machine Learning Algorithms Explained

+Linear Regression Implementation

+Linear regression serves as a foundational predictive modeling algorithm that establishes relationships between dependent and independent variables through a linear equation.
+The model minimizes the sum of squared residuals between observed and predicted values to find optimal coefficients.

 ## Logistic Distribution Probability Regression and Neural Networks

 Introduction to Logistic Distribution